-I will take an opportunity to mention how it is fathers, especially those who seem to be especially in favor of joint custody.
+I will take an opportunity to mention how it is fathers, especially those who seem to favor joint custody.
 It would seem to me that the general belief is that fathers can, at best, win joint custody of their kids.
 I don't know where this position comes from, but I can tell you that it is the dominant view among fathers.
 The reality is that nothing is stopping a father from becoming the primary conservator to a child, all things being equal.
-The major thing is that you cannot assume that, as a father, you stand no chance of being named as primary conservator.
-Many fathers back themselves into a corner with this assumption that can certainly hurt their long-term chances of winning as much time as possible with their kids.
+The major thing is that you cannot assume that, as a father, you stand no chance of being named as the primary conservator.
+Many fathers back themselves into a corner with this assumption that can undoubtedly hurt their long-term chances of winning as much time as possible with their kids.

 Joint custody is the general standpoint that parenting time should be shared equally between parents.
 There is nothing wrong with this position.
 The state of Texas believes that it is in the best interests of you and your children that they have an opportunity to build and maintain a relationship with you.
 As such, even a standard possession order allows for you to have a great deal of time each year with your child, even if you are not named as primary conservator or even awarded joint custody.

 The ironic thing about the whole discussion we are about to engage in is that joint custody is not even mentioned in the Texas Family Code.
 Notably, the Texas family code does not use the word custody even one time.
-Custody is more or less a term that the public and attorneys utilize as a substitute for something called “conservatorship.”
+Custody is more or less a term that the public and attorneys utilize as a substitute for "conservatorship."
 Conservatorship is a widely used term in the Texas Family Code and is a topic discussed a great deal throughout family court orders.